-G. Tanzella-Nitti (born 1955) took his university degree in Astronomy at the University of Bologna (1977), discussing a thesis on Optical Variability of Active Galactic Nuclei (moderator Prof. G. Setti); he took his doctorate in Dogmatic Theology, at the Atheneum of the Holy Cross, Rome, (1991) with a published dissertation titled La S.S.
+G. Tanzella-Nitti (born 1955) took his university degree in Astronomy at the University of Bologna (1977), discussing a thesis on Optical Variability of Active Galactic Nuclei (moderator prof. G. Setti); he took his doctorate in Dogmatic Theology, at the Atheneum of the Holy Cross, Rome, (1991) with a published dissertation titled La S.S.
 Trinità e l'economia della nostra santificazione ne "I Misteri del Cristianesimo" di M.J.
-Scheeben (moderator Prof. F. Ocáriz).
+Scheeben (moderator prof. F. Ocáriz).
 Catholic priest (1987), Prelature of Opus Dei.

 Formerly : Italian C.N.R. fellowship (1978-1981).
 Astronomer at the Astronomical Observatory of Turin (1981-1985).

 Presently: Full Professor of Fundamental Theology at the School of Theology, Pontifical University of the Holy Cross, Rome.
 Director of the Scuola Internazionale Superiore per la Ricerca Interdisciplinare (SISRI).
 Adjunct Scholar of the Vatican Observatory.
 He has been visiting professor at the School of Philosophy of the Pontifical Gregorian University from 2007 to 2011.

-He has given Lectures and Seminars at: University of Navarre, Pamplona (Spain); Jacques Maritain Center, University of Notre Dame (Indiana); University of Piura (Perù), Piura and Lima campuses; Center for Logic, Epistemology and History of Science, University Unicamp, Campinas (Brazil); Universidad de Los Andes (Santiago de Chile); Franciscan School of Theology "Sapientia", Budapest (Hungary); Universidad Francisco de Vitoria, Madrid; School of History of Physics, Ettore Majorana Center (Erice, Sicily); Università Cattolica del Sacro Cuore, Brescia and Piacenza campuses; School of Law, University of Bari; School of Philosophy and Human Sciences, University of Perugia; Theological School of Emilia Romagna (Italy); Theological School of Southern Italy (campus of Bari); School of Philosophy, University of Urbino (Italy); Theological School of Northern Italy (campus of Turin), San Paolo Theological Institute of Catania; Department of Philosophy, University of Rome Tor Vergata
+He has given Lectures and Seminars at: University of Navarre, Pamplona (Spain); Jacques Maritain Center, University of Notre Dame (Indiana); University of Piura (Perù), Piura and Lima campuses; Center for Logic, Epistemology and History of Science, University Unicamp, Campinas (Brazil); Universidad de Los Andes (Santiago de Chile); Franciscan School of Theology "Sapientia", Budapest (Hungary); Universidad Francisco de Vitoria, Madrid; School of History of Physics, Ettore Majorana Center (Erice, Sicily); Università Cattolica del Sacro Cuore, Brescia and Piacenza campuses; School of Law, University of Bari; School of Philosophy and Human Sciences, University of Perugia; Theological School of Emilia Romagna (Italy); Theological School of Southern Italy (campus of Bari); School of Philosophy, University of Urbino (Italy); Theological School of Northern Italy (campuses of Turin and Genoa); San Paolo Theological Institute of Catania; Department of Philosophy, University of Rome Tor Vergata; Universidad de Salta, Argentina.